ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-jholland-mops-taxonomy.md

 unreliable SCTP to deliver RTP or raw TS-formatted video.

-Under congestion and loss, this approach generally experiences more video artifacts with fewer delay or head of line blocking effects.
+Under congestion and loss, this approach generally experiences more video artifacts with fewer delay or head-of-line blocking effects.
-Often one of the key goals is to reduce latency, to better support applications like video conferencing, or for other live-action video with interactive components, such as some sporting events.
+Often one of the key goals is to reduce latency, to better support applications like videoconferencing, or for other live-action video with interactive components, such as some sporting events.

 Congestion avoidance strategies for this kind of deployment vary